Museum Koenig Bonn: Museum complex

 Today the Museum Koenig is housed in a complex of several buildings dating from different times and serving different purposes.
 The building complex includes the main building, the Villa, the Private Museum and the Class M. Naumann Building.

 The main building of the Museum Koenig houses the public exhibition and features a large central hall crowned by a glass roof.

 The building was designed by Gustav Holland, who probably modeled the Museum Koenig after the Museum of Natural History in Berlin.
 Construction began in 1912, but the museum was not opened until 1934 due to World War I.

 The Villa is the oldest part of the Museum Koenig and houses the vertebrate department.
 The building was built in 1860.
 Leopold Koenig, father of Alexander Koenig purchased the building in 1873.
 He donated the house to his son in 1884 after Alexander Koenig received his doctoral degree and married Margarethe Westphal.
 Alexander Koenig used the Villa as his private residence and to house his bird collections.
-The building was largely destroyed in World War II and rebuild in a simplified manner in 1949.
+The building was largely destroyed in World War II and rebuilt in a simplified manner in 1949.

 The Private Museum is an annex to the Villa, and was built to house the growing private collection of Alexander Koenig.
 Construction began in 1898 and was completed in 1900.
 The architect was Otto Penner.

 The Clas M. Naumann Building is a modern annex to the main building and was opened in 2006.
 The building is named after Clas Michael Naumann, professor of zoology at the University of Bonn and former director of the museum.
 The building houses the arthropod collection, the library and laboratories.